phalcon/documentation/docs/filter-validation.md

 ```

 ### StringLength
 Validates that a string has the specified maximum and minimum constraints.
-The validation passes if for a string length `L`, minimum is less or equal than `L` and `L` is less or equal than the maximum.
+The validation passes if for a string length `L`, the minimum is less or equal to `L` and `L` is less or equal to the maximum.
 The boundaries are included in this validation.
 The formula is:

 ```
 minimum <= string length <= maximum